 Have you ever wondered watching your favorite products you’ve browsed or searched for appearing on different platforms like Facebook, Google, and Twitter?

 How do they follow you?

 It’s only just because of advanced big data analytics.
 Here big data helps retailers to the target audience with appropriate alerts based on their previous engagements with an application.

 3. Segmentation and customization :

 The big data enables organizations in creating highly specific segmentation and, tailored products and services to meet their needs.
 This can also be used in the social sector to accurately segment populations and target benefit schemes targeted to specific needs.
 Segmentation of customers based on various parameters can aid to target marketing campaigns and tailoring of products to suit the needs of customers.

 In the fast-changing world, to sustain the competition, organizations need to react faster to market changes.
-To obtain this, marketing team need to predict and analyze existing marketing trends according to competition.
+To obtain this, the marketing team need to predict and analyze existing marketing trends according to the competition.
 Here big data analytics can greatly improve the decision-making process.
-Automated Fraud Alert system in credit card processing to an automatic fine tuning of inventory are examples of systems which aid or automate decision making based on Big Data Analytics.
+Automated Fraud Alert system in credit card processing to an automatic fine-tuning of inventory are examples of systems which aid or automate decision making based on Big Data Analytics.